ethanhuang13/NSAttributedStringBuilder/README.md

 * `NSAttributedString` does not support link color, therefore `Link` component with a `.color()` modifier has no effect.
 Alternatively you need to specify in `UITextView.linkTextAttributes` or `.tintColor`.

 ## Others
 Initially discussed on this [Twitter thread](https://twitter.com/ethanhuang13/status/1148135534826442752).
-Part of the code are inspired by [zonble](https://github.com/zonble/NSAttributedStringBuilder)🙏.
+Some code are inspired by [zonble](https://github.com/zonble/NSAttributedStringBuilder)🙏.